jolatechno/QuIDS/README.md

 ### MPI support

-__!!!
-MPI support is currently being added to this branch, it will be merged with the main branch, and a new release will be created when MPI is fully supported !!!__

 Simulations can also be done across nodes.
 For that, you'll need to replace `iqs::sy_it` and `iqs::it_t` respectivly by `iqs::mpi::mpi_sy_it` and `iqs::mpi::mpi_it_t`.

 ```cpp